alaframboise/geodev-devlab/README.md

 - [Set up authenticated services](https://developers.arcgis.com/labs/arcgisonline/set-up-authenticated-services/)
 - [Access services with OAuth 2.0](https://developers.arcgis.com/labs/javascript/access-services-with-oauth-2/)

-## Part III: Challenge: Build a responsive web app with Calcite-Maps (Bootstrap)
+## Part III: Challenge - Build a responsive web app with Calcite Maps (Bootstrap)

-There are many options for building responsive apps, but if you want to try to build an app with a web framework (bootstrap) then give this a try.
+There are many options for building responsive apps, but if you want to try to build an app with a web framework that uses Bootstrap, then give this a try.
 The easiest way is still use a web map.
 Visit [https://github.com/Esri/calcite-maps](https://github.com/Esri/calcite-maps) for instructions.